 Mid-century modern houses, like the designs by Frank Lloyd Wright, have characteristic flat roofs, large rectangular windows and could even be cylindrical in structure.
 What’s more, these new buildings could tower over existing homes and offices.
 What we now know as skyscrapers and modernism, in all its forms, changed the private and public spheres forever.

 Not sure if mid-century modern interior design is right for you?
-Schedule a free interior design consultation for professional help identifying your perfect style today!
+Take our Free Interior Design Style Quiz to help discover your perfect style today!

 2. Pair Mid-Century Interior Design with Your Personality

 Some interior design styles are more suited to certain lifestyles or personalities than others.
 Fortunately, when you stick to your innate preferences you’ll choose only what you adore.
 Following this practice will not only bring you closer to a home you love, but it will also give you the confidence to explore your style.
 Keep in mind that getting acquainted with the interior design styles trending right now will help a lot!